Handling custom OCC endpoints

 const { config, req, client } = context;

-const userId = getUserIdFromRequest({ req, props } as any); // retrieves userID from props or cookies
+const userId = getUserIdFromRequest({ context, props: args }); // retrieves userID from props or cookies

 const res = await client.get(